Are we delivering pizzas: Derek O' Brien on speedy passing of bills

 Double whammy: From RTI to triple talaq, how BJP floored the opposition in Rajya Sabha

-Derek O'Brien also attached a chart purportedly showing the contrast in numbers -- during 2004-2009, 60 percent of the total bills by Parliament were scrutinised, during 2009-2014, this went up to 71 percent, from 2014-2019 the number came down to 26 percent.
+Derek O'Brien also attached a chart purportedly showing the contrast in numbers -- during 2004-2009, 60 per cent of the total bills by Parliament were scrutinised, during 2009-2014, this went up to 71 percent, from 2014-2019 the number came down to 26 per cent.

-In the present Lok Sabha, of the 18 bills passed, only one underwent scrutiny, bringing the number down to 5 percent, he claimed.
+In the present Lok Sabha, of the 18 bills passed, only one underwent scrutiny, bringing the number down to 5 per cent, he claimed.